PowerDNS/pdns/pdns/recursordist/docs/manpages/rec_control.1.rst

 dump-saved-parent-ns-sets *FILE NAME*
-    Dump the entries of the map containing saved parent NS sets that were used successfully in resolving.
+    Dump the entries of the map containing saved parent NS sets that were successfully used in resolving.
     The total number of entries is also printed in the header.
-    An entry is saved if the recursor sees that parent set includes names not in the child set.
+    An entry is saved if the recursor sees that the parent set includes names not in the child set.
 This is an indication of a misconfigured domain.